abbreviatedman/the-books-of-everyone/scrape/notes.md

 ### Priorities

 - Add both Shard Alices instead of Mirror Alice.
-- Also Fogg 17 (who might have different names!).
+- Figure out which Foggs are which.
+17 and 40, I think exclusively.
 - Make sure Martin Chatwin/The Beast has been updated to that name and id in episodes.json.
 - Consolidate Rupert/The Dark King
 - Make sure cosplay Fen gets credit and the Play versions of the characters.